 Funchal Cable Car (Teleferico do Funchal)

-The Teleferico do Funchal is one of the city’s most popular tourist attractions, especially with cruise ship daytrippers.
+The Teleferico do Funchal is one of the city’s most popular tourist attractions.

-The cable car starts at the promenade in Funchal Old Town.
-The cable cars rise steeply above the tightly packed houses and winding city streets of Funchal to arrive in the village of Monte, 580 metres above sea level.
-The ride provides fantastic views of the city, marina and the Atlantic ocean and lasts around 15 minutes.
+From here, the cable car rises steeply above Funchal’s tightly packed houses and winding streets to arrive in the village of Monte, 580 metres above sea level.

 The cable car can be used to visit the Monte Tropical Garden and the Botanical Garden – or just for the thrill of the ride itself!
 Many visitors travel up on the cable car and return to Funchal by the iconic Funchal wicker toboggans.

-You can choose between one way or return tickets or a combination ticket which includes the cable car to get to the Botanical Gardens.
+You can choose between one way or return ticket or a combination ticket which includes the additional cable car to get to the Botanical Gardens.

 Funchal Wicker Toboggan (Carros de Cestos)

-At the end of the 2-kilometre ride, you may receive a hard sell to buy a 10 Euro photo of your trip which is printed before you even finish the ride!
+At the end of the ride, you may receive a hard sell to buy a photo of your trip; somehow these are printed before you even finish the ride.

 Alternatively, you can walk back to Funchal.
-It is a very steep, relentless downhill walk taking around 30 minutes.
-It was hard going (our legs hurt the next day!) and will take around 30 minutes.
+It is a steep, relentless downhill walk (my legs hurt the next day!) and will take around 30 minutes.
 It was a slog but a nice walk and interesting to observe the quiet, residential back streets of Funchal.

-Plus, we rewarded ourselves with delicious ice cream at the end of the walk!
+Plus, we rewarded ourselves with an ice cream once we arrived back into Funchal.

 Funchal Cathedral (Se Catedral do Funchal)

-The 16th-century Cathedral of Our Lady of the Assumption is a modest but lovely white facade cathedral standing in the centre of the city.
+The 16th-century Cathedral of Our Lady of the Assumption has a modest white facade and stand in the heart of Funchal city centre.
 It is recognizable from afar by its tall clock tower.
-The exterior stonework of the cathedral utilised stone from nearby Cabo Girao.
+The exterior of the cathedral was created from stone from the nearby Cabo Girao cliffs.

-Inside the cathedral, drag your eyes away from the ornate, gilded altar and look up at the highly decorated cedar wood ceiling.
+Inside the cathedral, drag your eyes away from the ornate, gilded altar to look up at the highly decorated cedar wood ceiling.

-The church closes daily for a long lunch break between 12 pm – 4 pm so avoid visiting during this time.
-The cathedral has free entry.
+The church closes daily for a long lunch break between 12 pm – 4 pm and is free to enter.

 Sao Lourenco Palace (Palacio de Sao Lourenco)

-The free to enter Palace is closed on public holidays and weekends.
+It is free to enter the Palace and it is closed on public holidays and weekends.

-In the same courtyard as the entrance to the Palace is the small but interesting Military Museum.
+In the same courtyard as the Palace entrance is the small but interesting Military Museum.

 Blandys Wine Lodge

-If sightseeing is making you thirsty, pop into Blandy’s Wine Lodge opposite the Palacio de Sao Lourenco.
-Visiting is by guided tour only and includes tastings of a variety of Vinho Madeira.
-There are daily tours in different languages.
+Visits are by guided tour only which include tastings of a variety of Vinho Madeira.
+Tours are available in different languages.

 College Church of St. John the Evangelist (Igreja de Sao Joao Evangelista do Colegio do Funchal)

-The pretty square in front of the church is a photogenic example of the black and white mosaic paving Funchal for which Funchal is famous.
-Our son likened it to the icing on top of a birthday cake!
+The pretty square in front of the church is a fantastic example of the geometric black and white mosaic paving Funchal is famous for.
+Our son likened it to the icing on top of a birthday cake.

 The 17th Century Baroque style church is decorated from floor to ceiling with museum-worthy frescoes.
-The altar is covered in gilded wooden sculpture -the craftsmanship and artwork on display inside the church is outstanding.
+The altar is covered in gilded wooden sculpture and the craftsmanship and artwork on display inside the church is outstanding.
 It is well worth a visit.

 Santa Clara Convent (Convento de Santa Clara)

-Continue walking through the San Pedro area following signs to the Santa Clara Convent.
-The San Pedro area is a maze of narrow cobbled streets packed with churches and museums seemingly on every corner.
-It is a lovely area for a stroll.
+Follow the signs to the convent through the San Pedro district which is a maze of undulating, narrow cobbled streets packed with churches and museums on every corner.
+It is a lovely area to wander in.

-Visitors must pull the bell at the large wooden doors at the Convent entrance (not the church doors) to gain access.
+Upon arrival visitors must pull the old metal bell on the large wooden doors at the Convent entrance (not the church entrance) to gain access.
 The doors open onto a small, cobbled courtyard where you will be greeted by one of the nine nuns in residence.

-A friendly, multilingual guide will then bring you on a short tour of the convent.
+A lay, multilingual guide takes visitors on a short tour – but fascinating – tour of the convent.

-You can see the enclosed cloisters and market garden where the nuns grow their own fruit and vegetable and visit centuries-old tiny prayer chapels dotted around the convent that are tiled with traditional blue and yellow Madeiran tiles.
+Visitors tour the enclosed cloisters and market garden where the nuns grow their own fruit and vegetables.
+Step inside the centuries-old tiny prayer chapels dotted around the convent that are tiled with traditional blue and yellow Madeiran wall tiles.

-The guide will show you the five-hundred-year-old meeting room where the once large order of nuns used to gather for meetings, each nun having their own uniquely carved seat.
+Then visit the 500 year old meeting room where the nuns used to gather for meetings, a room in which each nun has her own uniquely carved seat.

-One wall in this meeting room contains two enormous wooden doors which when pulled back, reveal the wooden lattice grills overlooking the church.
+One wall in this meeting room contains two enormous wooden doors which when pulled back, reveal wooden lattice grills overlooking the church.
 These are the grills behind which the nuns used to sit for mass, separated from the general public.

-The tour ends with a tour of the 15th Century church which has to be one of the most beautiful churches in Madeira – and there is stiff competition for that accolade!
+The tour ends in the Convents’ stunning 15th Century church which has to be one of the most beautiful churches on Madeira island.

-This church is a work of art.
-Its huge walls are adorned from floor to ceiling by unique Marvila patterned tiles.
+This church is a work of art as its huge walls are adorned from floor to ceiling by unique Marvila patterned tiles.

-The ornate silver work of the altar contrasts with the incredibly vibrant colour of the paintings on the five-hundred-year-old roof.
+The ornate silver work of the altar contrasts with the vibrant colour of the paintings on the 500 year old wooden roof.

-Our tour was enjoyable and educational – not just about the work of the Poor Clare nuns but also about the history of Funchal and Madeira.
-We felt as if we had stepped into a hidden world.
-I would highly recommend visiting the Santa Clara Convent.
+Our tour was enjoyable and educational; it cover not only the work of the Poor Clare nuns but also the history of Funchal and Madeira.
+We felt as if we had stepped into a hidden world and I would highly recommend visiting here.

 Funchal Farmers Market (Mercado Dos Lavradores)